Earn rewards for your everyday spending by being a part of one of Australia’s largest credit card rewards program.

 - Apply online.
 After you’ve made your choice, head over to the relevant CommBank card page and click “Apply now”.
 This online application should take under 30 minutes.
 Existing CommBank customers may apply in NetBank.

 - Fill out the online application form.
 You will be asked for your personal details including your name and contact numbers, home address and driver’s licence number.
 You will also need to provide financial details including information about your employment, income, expenses, assets and liabilities.
-You will then be given options to customise your new card, and finally you’ll be asked to submit documentation including a photo ID and any proof of income including payslips or bank statements.
+Finally you’ll be asked to submit documentation including a photo ID and any proof of income including payslips or bank statements.

 - Submit the application.
 Once you’ve submitted your card application, you will receive confirmation within a few minutes.
 If you receive conditional approval, the bank will get in touch with further instructions for completing the whole application process.